LDurham89/LDurham89.github.io/README.md

 which can cause linear models to give inaccurate results.
 To get around this I tried running several models and using Variance Inflation Factors to identify sources of multicolinearity.
 You will see the iterations of the model that I ran in the notebook, gradually removing insignificant variables and sources of multicolinearity.
 Across all of these models there is a significant difference between properties in Seattle and Boston, of around $30.
 This suggests that around 40% of the price difference is to do with the attributes of properties in the two cities and 60% simply comes from the city they are in.
+However some caution should be taken when interpreting this finding as the listings data comes from two separate snapshots, takne at different times in the year for Seattle and Boston.
+This means that there could also be seasonal factors affecting the difference in average price between the two cities.

 __Contact information:__ The maintainer of this project is me - Laurence Durham - contactable at laurence.durham89@gmail.com